top of page

-- Higher CLA's - More Vitamins A & E - Higher Omega-3 - Stronger Bone Density -
+CLA's - Vitamins A & E - Omega-3 - Protein - Essential Fatty Acids

-Just as people benefit from seasonal & local foods, heritage, slow-grown chickens do too.
-Vegetation (flowers, grasses, herbs, native grasses etc..) change with each passing season, this is nature's way of balancing nutrition for animals.
-Too green a grass can cause complications and even some young tender grasses can be poisonous too.
-Allowing chickens to graze freely is a potent key in raising chickens to thrive.
+Chickens that range freely is a potent key in raising chickens to thrive.
 They decide where to go, what to eat and how to forage.
-After all chickens have been around longer than people and they seem to know what is best for them.
+After-all chickens have been around longer than people and, they know what is best for them.

-Research shows that open range, pasture-raised and foraged, heritage chickens have a higher nutritional profile than the faster growing breeds fed a grain-based or vegetarian based diet.
+Chicken broth is usually made from cooking down the muscle and soft tissue of the chicken.
+It is a thinner liquid compared to stock and, it does not usually become a gelatin.
+Research shows that open range, pasture-raised and foraged heritage chickens have a higher nutritional profile than the faster growing breeds that are fed a grain and, vegetarian-based diet.

 Recent research and studies have also shown that chickens that are supplemented with grains have a less nutritional overall value.
 Chickens that are supplemented with grains are likely to suffer from underlying health problems.